rexcontrols/REXexamples/0102_Wago_PFC100_PFC200/0102-10_Analog_Digital_IO/README.md

 both analog and digital I/O modules.

 ## Prerequisites ##
-- RexCore and WagoDrv module must be installed and running on the target device to run the example
+- *REXYGEN Runtime Core* and WagoDrv module must be installed and running on the target device to run the example
 - The number and order of I/O modules must comply with the attached PNG file.